mixpanel/docs/pages/docs/tracking/reference/javascript.md

 #### Setting Super Properties Only Once

-If you want to store a super property only once (often for things like initial referrer, ad campaign, or source), you can use <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.register_once">mixpanel.register_once</a>.
-This function behaves like mixpanel.register and has the same interface, but it doesn't override super properties you've already saved.
+If you want to store a super property only once (often for things like initial referrer, ad campaign, or source), you can use [`mixpanel.register_once()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpanelregister_once).
+This function behaves like `mixpanel.register()` and has the same interface, but it doesn't override super properties you've already saved.

 ```javascript JavaScript
 <script type="text/javascript">